-Robert Emmons, psychology professor and gratitude researcher at the University of California, Davis, argues gratitude has two key components:
+Robert Emmons, psychology professor and gratitude researcher at the University of California, Davis, explains that there are two key components of practicing gratitude:

-1) we affirm the good things we’ve received, and
+- We affirm the good things we’ve received